Accredited, Online ACLS Training in New Hampshire

 As of 10/5/15, CPR must include hands on component.

-Den 403.03 Continuing Education Requirement. (b) Dentists with an active New Hampshire license shall complete a minimum of 40 CEUs of continuing education per biennium.
-At least 30 CEUs shall be earned in clinical dental care subjects, including successful completion of a BLS-HCP course as specified in Den 403.07(b) Den 403.07 Categories of Credit. (a) A licensee shall be entitled to obtain up to 100% of the required CEUs in any or all of the following categories: (1) Education and scientific courses sponsored or approved by the following:
+Den 403.03 Continuing education requirement. (b) Dentists with an active New Hampshire license shall complete a minimum of 40 CEUs of continuing education per biennium.
+At least 30 CEUs shall be earned in clinical dental care subjects, including successful completion of a BLS-HCP course as specified in Den 403.07(b) Den 403.07 categories of credit. (a) A licensee shall be entitled to obtain up to 100% of the required CEUs in any or all of the following categories: (1) Education and scientific courses sponsored or approved by the following:

 a.
 American Dental Association, component societies and constituent societies;